-A healthy recipe for sesame chicken that is stir-fried using less oil than the battered and fried version.
+This sesame chicken stir fry is a sweet and spicy chicken stir fry recipe in which the chicken is stir-fried using less oil than the battered and fried (takeout) version.
 Make it juicy and saucy with a secret ingredient low-sugar sauce that has tons of flavor!

-This is another addition to my easy chicken recipes with a few basic ingredients.
+Like the jeera chicken and chicken mince curry, this is another addition to my easy chicken recipes with a few basic ingredients.
 For a quick and easy dinner, serve this sesame chicken with plain boiled rice.
-Double the sauce and use the other half to stir-fry vegetables.
-This is an absolute time-saving method that I recommended for scrambled tofu stir fry, too.

-This not only works for stir-fries like the chicken in fried Bee hoon recipe or stir-fried chicken with red rice but also for other forms of cooking boneless, skinless chicken breasts like easy baked chicken breasts.
-Since baked breasts are already tender and juicy, you may not find much of a difference, but it makes a WORLD of difference to stir-fried chicken!
+This not only works for stir-fries like the chicken in fried Bee hoon recipe or stir-fried chicken with red rice but also for other forms of cooking boneless, skinless chicken breasts like the easy baked chicken breasts.

 - Oyster sauce: This is the secret ingredient that gives this sesame chicken its characteristic mouth-watering flavor, color and saucy consistency.

 - Soy sauce: One of the basic ingredients for Asian stir-fries.
 Low sodium soy sauce is better if you can find it.
 If not, use the regular one.